amartinhuertas/BiotBrinkmanWithVorticityPaper.jl/README.md

 ## Instructions to generate and visualize Riesz mapping preconditioner evaluation results (Section 5.3)

+**IMPORTANT NOTE**: _The instructions below can be applied almost verbatim to generate the results in Section 5.2.
+The only difference being the scripts to be used, located in the `BiotBrinkman3DConvergenceTests` folder_

 **IMPORTANT NOTE**: _As a pre-requisite to follow the instructions below, `DrWatson.jl` must be installed in the main julia environment, e.g., `v1.9` if you have Julia 1.9.
 Please install it in the main julia environment before following the instructions in the sequel._